zzg890/vch-docs/docs/management-platform/devices/opc-ua/index.md

 Bind tags to data in the driver.

-1. Create an I/O tag.
+1. Create an I/O tag.<br>
    ![alt text](20.png)
 2. On the add window, click the binding button of the data source.
    ![alt text](21.png)
 3. In the pop-up data source window, you will see the node tree of the OPC UA Server.
 This tree structure reflects the server's hierarchy, containing all available objects, directories, and nodes.
     1. Click the expand button ▶ next to a node name to expand the node and view its child nodes.
     2. Click on the node you wish to bind.
 Once selected, the node will be highlighted, and the right window will update to display the relevant property information for that node.
     3. If the selected node is an array, you can enter the desired index in the designated field on the right to access specific elements of the array.
 For example, entering 0 will access the first element of the array.
    ![alt text](22.png)
 4. After completing the node selection and property editing, please ensure that you click the '**OK**' button on the interface to save your settings and binding information.
 5. If you decide not to proceed with the current binding, you can click the **'Cancel'** button to discard the changes you've made.